jmfuchs/aws-guardduty-remediation-workflow/README.md

 aws ssm put-parameter --name "<INSERT NAME>" --type "SecureString" --value "<INSERT SLACK TOKEN>"
 ```

->	To quickly get start use **bot-token-guardduty** which is the default name when deploying the application.
+>	To quickly get started use **bot-token-guardduty** for the parameter name which is the default name when deploying the application.
 ### Create Inspector Role

 ### Create Slack Bot